 The most of them were awakened with an awful shock which brought from many lips, "The world has come to an end!"
 "The judgment day has come!"

-After the first shock was over, at 5:15, where were prosperous business centers, builded of brick or stone, were ruined walls, and piles of brick and mortar, while everywhere broken and falling chimneys and crushed and toppling water tanks met the eye.
+After the first shock was over, at 5:15, where were prosperous business centers, builded of brick or stone, were ruined walls, and piles of brick and mortar, while everywhere broken merciful in its abnormal moods.